approvals/ApprovalTests.cpp/doc/Tutorial.md

 `FileName.TestName.approved.txt`

-So in this case, it will be
+So in this case, it will be:

 `Tutorial.HelloApprovals.approved.txt`